angelxuanchang/nlp-class/project.md

 <span class="text-info">Start by {{ site.hwdates[5].startdate }} or earlier</span> |
 <span class="text-warning">Due on {{ site.hwdates[5].deadline }}</span>

+The class project is an opportunity for you to apply your newly acquired skills in NLP towards an in-depth application and/or research problem.
+Your project should aim to answer a scientific question and provide some kind of scientific knowledge gain similar to typical NLP research papers.

 ## Project Ideas

-First start with a task that has a well-defined dataset that you can use for your project.
-Pick something you are passionate about or something you find interesting.
+You should pick something you are passionate about or something you find interesting.
+When selecting a project, you should make sure that you can find an well-defined dataset that you can use for your project.

+Possible projects types include:
+* Re-implementing / rereproducing a recent paper
+* Applying an existing neural model to a new task
+* Implementing a complex neural architecture
+* Proposing a new neural model or a new variation of an existing model
+* Proposing a new training, optimization, or evaluation scheme
+* Experimental and/or theoretical analysis of a NLP model

+You can also checkout the titles of group projects from [fall 2019](project_titles) or final projects from [Stanford CS224n](https://nlp.stanford.edu/courses/cs224n/) for inspiration.

+## Resources

 A list of shared task datasets are provided below.
 In many cases you can extend your homework code to produce innovative project ideas for these tasks.

-You can also checkout the titles of group projects from [fall 2019](project_titles) or final projects from [Stanford CS224n](https://nlp.stanford.edu/courses/cs224n/) for inspiration.

 ### Shared Task Collections